VeryHappy2/PostCreator/README.md

 1. To open the cmd
 2. Select path ./PostCreator/Web/post-web
 3. To type command "npm run build"
-# Step 5 (to start docker)
+# Step 5 (Start docker)
-1. To open the cmd
+1. Open the cmd
-2. Select path of the project "PostCreator"
+2. Select the path of the project "PostCreator"
 3. docker-compose up